For Four Orchestras

-For Four Orchestras is an album by American jazz saxophonist and composer Anthony Braxton recorded in 1978 and first released on the Arista label a triple LP.
-The album features a composition by Braxton written for four separate orchestras recorded in quadraphonic sound which was subsequently rereleased on CD on The Complete Arista Recordings of Anthony Braxton released by Mosaic Records in 2008.
+For Four Orchestras is an album by American jazz saxophonist and composer Anthony Braxton, recorded in 1978 and released on the Arista label a triple LP.
+The album features a composition by Braxton written for four separate orchestras recorded in quadraphonic sound which was rereleased on CD on The Complete Arista Recordings of Anthony Braxton released by Mosaic Records in 2008.
+The album is dedicated to Eileen Southern.